zenml-io/zenml/examples/mlflow_tracking/README.md

 for details.

 ## 🧰 How the example is implemented
-Adding mlflow tracking to a step is a simple as adding the mlflow decorator.
+Adding MLFlow tracking to a step is a simple as adding the mlflow decorator.
 Now you're free to log anything from within the step to mlflow.

 ZenML ties all the logs from all steps within a pipeline run together into one mlflow run so that you can see everything